-- if they see or suspect that unacceptable content has been accessed; or - unacceptable content is getting past the filters and therefore can be accessed by pupils/students; or - if planned curriculum may lead to a spike in logs/alerts (e.g. content re: drugs, executions in history); or - any failure or abuse of the filtering/monitoring system or perceived unreasonable restrictions; or - any abbreviations/misspellings that are facilitating access to inappropriate content.
+- if they see or suspect that unacceptable content has been accessed; or - unacceptable content is getting past the filters and therefore can be accessed by pupils; or - if planned curriculum may lead to a spike in logs/alerts (e.g. content re: drugs, executions in history); or - any failure or abuse of the filtering/monitoring system or perceived unreasonable restrictions; or - any abbreviations/misspellings that are facilitating access to inappropriate content.

 Chatrooms and social networking sites are the more obvious sources of inappropriate and harmful behaviour and pupils are not allowed to access those sites when using school equipment.
 However, many pupils own or have access to handheld devices and parents are encouraged to consider measures to keep their children safe when using the internet and social media at home and in the community.
-(Please also see our online safety policy for more information.
-Please ask for copy at reception).
+Our Online Safety Policy is accessible on our school website.
+Support is offered to parents through our weekly newsletters and our school website.